zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/skypilot-vm.md

 * A [remote container registry](../container-registries/container-registries.md) as part of your stack.
 * A [remote ZenML deployment](/docs/book/deploying-zenml/zenml-self-hosted/zenml-self-hosted.md) as part of your stack.
 * The appropriate permissions to provision VMs on your cloud provider of choice.
+* A [service connector](https://docs.zenml.io/stacks-and-components/auth-management) configured to authenticate with your cloud provider of choice.

 {% tabs %}
 {% tab title="AWS" %}